Fusilli Bolognese in a Dutch Oven

 - Whole Milk – my fusilli bolognese calls for whole milk.
 I have made this recipe with low-fat milk + 2 extra tablespoons butter, and it tasted great.

-- Broth/stock – Feel free to use what you have on hand, whether beef, chicken, or vegetable.
+- Broth/stock – Bone broth is best, but use what you have on hand, whether beef, chicken, or vegetable.

 - Spicy – add chili pepper flakes or Calabrian chilis while cooking to imbue heat into the dish, or just top the pasta with red pepper flakes.